Symbian9/qmapshack-doc-wiki/AdvProjects.md

 * `QMS` files (proprietary efficient binary data format)
 * `SQLite` or `MySQL` databases

-If selected in the menu `Projects - Setup Workspace` data is saved automatically at the end of a QMS run and regularly after some user-defined time interval.
+If selected in the menu `Project - Setup Workspace` data is saved automatically at the end of a QMS run and regularly after some user-defined time interval.
 A backup of databases is recommended from time to time.